AMReX-Codes/amrex/Tests/Slopes/README.md

    ```

 ## Tests
-There are several input files which correspond to different 2D & 3D configurations of `Poisueille Flow through a Channel`.
+There are several input files which correspond to different 2D & 3D configurations of `Linear Flow through a Channel`.
 For eg: `inputs.3d.linear.aligned.xy-x` corresponds to the flow through a 3D channel where the walls are along the xy plane and the flow is along the x direction, and the grid is aligned with the walls (does not cut the wall at an angle).